Ibovespa today opens with a strong fall and loses 100 thousand points

-The main index of the Brazilian stock exchange accelerated its losses – consolidating below 100 thousand points – at the end of the morning of the trading session of this Friday (17), in the first session of the B3 after the Super Wednesday, when the monetary policy decisions took place in the Brazil and the USA.
+The main index of the Brazilian stock exchange operates with strong losses – consolidating below 100 thousand points – throughout the trading session of this Friday (17), in the first session of the B3 after the Super Wednesday, when the monetary policy decisions took place in Brazil. and in the USA.
 Today, the stock market still has stock options expiring, bringing more volatility.

-Around 11:40 am, the Ibovespa accelerated losses and retreated 3.75%, to 98,951 points.
+At around 15:32, the Ibovespa registered a devaluation of 3.64%, at 99,070 points.
 During the first hour of trading, the stock market tried at times to remain above 100,000, but without strength.

-The acceleration of losses came along with the worsening of the NY stock markets, which had opened higher, but lost steam, with the S&P and Dow Jones going down, respectively, 0.38% and 0.67%.
-The Nasdaq was up 0.31%.
+The acceleration of losses came along with the worsening of the NY stock markets, which had opened higher, but lost steam.
+In the early afternoon, the Dow Jones retreated 0.21%, while the S&P and Nasdaq rose, respectively, 0.16% and 1.37%, recovering part of the losses of the day before.

 Fomc and Copom repercussions